Retired Technical Sgt. Matt McCollor, US Air Force

 Traveling to different cities, checking out museums, touring Civil War sites and other historic features of the country became a big part of my life.
 Since I no longer work, I have traveled extensively.
 I have driven from one side of the country to the other, watching baseball games, visiting grave sites of US presidents, touring historical sites and attending archaeological conferences.
 While I travel, I need to constantly keep aware of handicap accessible rooms in hotels, access to museums and baseball fields, pretty much everywhere I want to visit.
 I use a wheelchair, so this became just one of the many steps I need to take when planning a trip.

 Throughout my life and travels, I’ve learned that I need to enjoy life and I want to make a difference in the lives of others.
 I’m not important enough to have a big statue made of me, so I’m trying to leave my legacy in the hope that I brought a smile to everyone I come across, making their day a little better.
 I try to break large goals into smaller goals, making them more manageable.
 I take advantage of what has been given to me and find joy in the daily tasks of living.
 If I see something interesting in my travels, I don’t pass it up thinking I’ll get another chance.
 I take advantage of every opportunity that crosses my path.
-I recently starting working on my certification as an adaptive scuba diver, with DiVentures in Omaha, NE. not wanting to miss out on what mysteries lay below the waves.
+I acheived my certification as an adaptive scuba diver, with DiVentures in Omaha, NE. not wanting to miss out on what mysteries lay below the waves.

 Having a good attitude helps my mental state stay pretty even, relaxed, and fun.
 We should all look on the bright side.
 I may have MS, but it hasn’t stopped me from doing so many of the things that are important to me.
 I’ve toured dinosaurs with my grandsons and seen waterfalls with my granddaughter.
 Life is good.